epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 TODO: Change this paragraph!

-We can see a clear spike after the year of 2008.
-Next, we will compare the frequency of money-related movies to the overall number of movies produced each year.
-This way, we can figure out if there's really an uptick in the share of these money movies, or if it's just a side effect of more movies being made in general.
-We're focusing on the post-2008 era because we're super curious about how the big financial crash back then might've influenced the kind of money stories hitting the big screen.
+The data reveals a significant increase in the production of finance-themed films after 2008.
+To understand this trend, we will examine how the proportion of money-related movies changed each year.
+This analysis aims to determine whether the increase is due to a genuine interest in financial narratives or simply a reflection of an overall rise in movie production.
+We're focusing on the post-2008 era because we're curious about how the big financial crash back then might've influenced the kind of money stories hitting the big screen.
 If we look at a larger period other financial ups and downs might muddle the picture we're trying to get.

 <iframe src="{{ '/assets/proportion_money_movies_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

-Such a huge event shook the whole world, so it's no surprise it popped up in movies too.
-But here's something interesting – there's a bit of a delay, like 1-2 years, before we see a real jump in these money-themed movies.
-This delay might be because it takes a movie about 1-2 years from start to finish.
-It's like the financial crisis left its mark on the movie world, but it took a little while to show up on the big screen.
-## The End
+Envision the 2008 financial crisis like the nuke explosion in Oppenheimer.
+It starts with a slow-building tension, like the calm before a storm.
+You witness a fiery cloud rising, a spectacle, eerily silent.
+Everything seems still, almost surreal.
+Then, suddenly, the moment of impact - BOOM!
+The shockwave hits with full force.
+This delay can be explained by the fact that on average movies take 1 to 2 years from idea to production.

 Aaaaand - CUT!
 That's a wrap!
 Roll the credits.
 <div class="tenor-gif-embed" data-postid="17542149" data-share-method="host" data-aspect-ratio="1" data-width="30%"><a href="https://tenor.com/view/clapper-board-joypixels-lights-camera-action-cut-action-gif-17542149">Clapper Board Joypixels Sticker</a>from <a href="https://tenor.com/search/clapper+board-stickers">Clapper Board Stickers</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>